Understanding Google Maps Data Usage

 Does Google Maps Work Offline?

-Yes, Google Maps works offline if you download the map of the city or location you’re traveling to.
+Yes, Google Maps works offline if you download offline maps of the city or location you’re traveling to, and a data connection is necessary for this process.
 For example, if you plan on visiting Amsterdam (Netherlands), you can download and save a detailed map of the city for reference during your trip.
 Offline maps offer driving directions and allow you to access important information about places, addresses, and business hours.
 Offline maps don’t offer transit directions or traffic updates and alternate routes.

 How to Reduce Data Consumption on Google Maps